spark3dp/print-simulator/README.md

 b.
 Log shows functions performe by the printer, debug messages sent to Spark cloud services and the storage state of the printer (token, registration state etc.).
 c.
 Buttons allow you to perform registration, health check (report the printer's online/offline status) and print job control (resume, pause, cancel).

-##Registration

-*	Click “New Token” to fetch a new token from server -it should look like below once you call New Token.
-The simulator users local storage so once token is fetched - it will be retrieved from local storage even on page refresh.

-*	In postman call Register Token api as below.
+##Registering to use the printer

+*	Click “New Token” to have the printer connect to the server and retrieve a registration code.
+The simulator stores registration codes in local storage and does not have to call the server if it already has a stored registration code.

+*	Call the Printer Register API (in the Print API's Printer Registration section).
+The following example uses the Postman REST client (https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en).
 ```
 POST /api/v1/print/printers/register HTTP/1.1
-Host: api-alpha.spark.autodesk.com
+Host: sandbox.spark.autodesk.com
 Authorization: Bearer jDG4YLSTAUlI33k79KYJ2f4Q5nAZ
 Cache-Control: no-cache
 Content-Type: application/x-www-form-urlencoded

-printer_name=my+makerbot®istration_code=YKNRKT
+printer_name=my+makerbot&registration_code=YKNRKT

 Response:
 {